TheMelodyOfCode/CodingTogetherHowTo/README.md

 **3 - Now you can work on your local version as you are used to**

+    -edit code
-    git status   View the state of the repo git add <some-file>   Stage a file
+    git status   -View the state of the repo git add <some-file>   -Stage a file
-    git commit   Commit a file</some-file>
+    git commit -m "some message">

-**4 - To share your work push your changes to the central repository **
+**4 - To share your work push your changes to the central repository**
     git push origin main

 **5 - ERROR**